An improved bound for strongly regular graphs with smallest eigenvalue $-m$: Proof of Theorem

 \section{Proof of Theorem \ref{mainclassification}}

 In this section, we will finally prove our main result.
-In Theorem \ref{splsprop}, we give a sufficient condition for a $srgc(b,\alpha,\beta)$ to have the \SPLS property.
-In Lemma \ref{pseudogeo}, we will show that a \srgc which has the \SPLS property has geometric parameters.
-In Theorem \ref{geometric} we will show, under weak conditions, that a \srgc having geometric parameters is in fact geometric.
+In Theorem~\ref{splsprop}, we establish a sufficient condition for a strongly regular graph with generic parameters $(s,t,\alpha)$ to have the \SPLS property.
+Lemma~\ref{pseudogeo} shows that such graphs possess geometric parameters.
+In Theorem \ref{geometric} we will show, under weak conditions, that a strongly regular graph with geometric parameters is in fact geometric.
 At the end of the section, we will combine everything to prove Theorem \ref{mainclassification}.